Bloopers©, Goofs, Mistakes

 Daphne gives us her famous Velma impression.

-All through this episode, Mark looks Hispanic, but in the Speed Buggy TV series he looked white.
-Perhaps he simply got a good tan.
+All through this episode, Mark looks Hispanic, but in the Speed Buggy TV show he looked white.
+Actually, he was originally intended to be a Latino in the series, but somehow that idea went by the wayside.

 Debbie recognizes the gang and knows them all by name although they've never met.
 Are they really that famous?